COMBINE-lab/salmon/doc/source/salmon.rst

 we produce.
 Such estimates can be useful for downstream (e.g. differential expression) tools that can make use of such uncertainty estimates.
 This option takes a positive integer that dictates the number of bootstrap samples to compute.
-The more samples computed, the better the estimates of varaiance, but the more computation (and time) required.
+The more samples computed, the better the estimates of variance, but the more computation (and time) required.

 """""""""""""""""""""""""""""""